 The chance of receiving a claim payout really varies by insurer, with those covering more illnesses being more likely to payout.
-Looking at the insurance industry as a whole, almost £1.2bn was paid out to critical illness insurance policyholders in 2018, with nearly 92% of all claims being paid**.
+Looking at the insurance industry as a whole, £1.2bn was paid out to critical illness insurance policyholders in 2022, with 91% of all claims being paid**.

 Claims on critical illness insurance policies typically aren’t paid in cases where policyholders haven’t told the complete truth about their health when they applied for their policy, so it’s really important to always be honest with the insurer upfront.

 There are two main types of critical illness insurance:

 Most people who buy critical illness insurance have life insurance also built into the policy.
 This insurance bundle will protect you against both illness and death if either happens within a certain period of time.
 Surprisingly, this bundle is often cheaper than buying the two products separately.

 Example: Say you buy life and critical illness insurance worth £50,000, which protects you for 20 years.
 If you fall seriously ill within those 20 years, your policy will pay you £50,000 tax-free, and your policy will end.
 If instead, you die within that 20-year period, before ever falling ill, the policy will pay your family £50,000 tax-free.
 So there are two scenarios where you and your family could receive a claim payout from the policy.